jungsoh/attention-neural-machine-translation/README.md

 # Attention mechanism: Neural machine translation
-We will build a neural machine translation (NMT) model to translate human-readable dates (e.g. 25th of June, 2009) into machine-readable dates (i.e. 2009-06-25).
+We build a neural machine translation (NMT) model to translate human-readable dates (e.g. 25th of June, 2009) into machine-readable dates (i.e. 2009-06-25).
 We will do this using an attention model, one of the most sophisticated sequence-to-sequence models.

 The model we build here could be used to translate from one language to another, such as translating from English to Hindi.
 However, language translation requires massive datasets and usually takes days of training on GPUs, so we will perform a simpler *date translation* task.